Arsenio2044/arsenio-src/README.md

 - Completely redesigned combat system.
 - Runs in IVEngine 2 (No not VScript.
 IVEngine 2 is an overhaul of the source engine)
 - Many more features are unannounced or still in development.
+- An idiot who commits broken af updates to the main branch.

 More will be documented on the wiki.